-Originally, I was to join a crew of “old salts” – average age 70 – along with a crew of young cadets from the California Maritime Academy, and together we would steam from San Francisco to Normandy on the historic World War II Liberty ship, SS Jeremiah O’Brien.
+Bill had been invited to join a crew of “old salts” (average age 70), along with a crew of young cadets from the California Maritime Academy, and steam from San Francisco to Normandy on the recently refurbished historic World War II Liberty ship, SS Jeremiah O’Brien.

-On June 6, 1944, the commencement of the invasion of Normandy by Allied Forces, the O’Brien made eleven crossings of the English Channel carrying personnel and supplies to the Omaha and Utah beachheads.
-Of the more than 5,000 ships that formed the original D-Day armada, the O’Brien would be the only Ocean-class ship to return 50 years later, though smaller vessels from many countries were planning to return.
+The O’Brien was at the invasion of Normandy on June 6, 1944, making eleven crossings of the English Channel carrying personnel and supplies to the Omaha and Utah beachheads.
+Of the more than 5,000 ships that formed the original D-Day armada, the O’Brien would be the only Ocean-class ship to return to Normandy 50 years later (though smaller vessels from many countries were planning to return).

-The volunteer crew on the O’Brien had been hard at work since 1991 to get the O’Brien in shape for the return voyage to Normandy.
+Bill was part of the volunteer crew that had been hard at work since 1991 to get the O’Brien in shape for the return voyage to Normandy.
 Thanks to thousands of volunteer hours and generous donations of money and supplies from individuals and companies, the O’Brien was going to make the trip.
 She would steam through the Golden Gate, down the West Coast, through the Panama Canal, and across the Atlantic to England and France.